BramVanroy/bicorpus-preprocessing/README.rst

 - that are duplicates of other sentences in a white-space agnostic manner.
 This means that even if one sentence contains the same tokens as another one but more white-space characters, they will still be seen as duplicates.
 The first encountered duplicate will be kept;
-- that are not written in an expected language (language detection happens through fasttext_ and/or are not given high enough predicted probability.
+- that are not written in an expected language (language detection happens through fasttext_) and, optionally, are not given high enough predicted probability.
 Fasttext predicts the language of given input text and assigns a probability value.
 If the probability is not larger than or equal to a given value, a sentence can be discarded.

-In addition, the output can be tokenized when requested.
+In addition, the output can be tokenized and lowercased when requested.
 Pre/postprocessing scripts are available to either construct a bicorpus from two separate parallel files, or to deconstruct a given bicorpus into separate files.

 .. _fasttext: https://github.com/facebookresearch/fastText/tree/master/python